mjDamavandi/CodeGemma/README.md

 # Vscode Google/Codegemma-2b Extension (Unofficial)

 Code Gemma extension is an interface for using google/codegemma-2b on huggingface servers in vscode.
-You can see this extension codes in **github**:
+You can see this extension codes in [github](https://github.com/mjDamavandi/CodeGemma):

 ## Getting started